UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

 ## Properties

-### Minkowski multiplication of commutative monoid subsets is associative
+### Minkowski multiplication on subsets of a commutative monoid is associative

 ```agda
 module _